olatno/CQ5-bundle-intellij-and-maven/README.md

 Before you diving in, please note the following:

 1. I have written this post to remind myself of the process.
-My main motive behind this approach is the idea of separating business logic (jave code) from view (jsp) and using my favourite IDE to build CQ5 bundles.
+My main motive behind this approach is the idea of separating business logic (java code) from view (jsp) and using my favourite IDE to build CQ5 bundles.

 2. I have tested and deployed cq5 package into cq5.5 instance using followings: